vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India.md

 First of all it needs to be noted that, despite the fact that the inscription is found in Vākāṭaka territory and celebrates foundations within the complex

 20 Bakker & Isaacson 1993, 53; Bakker 1997, 16.
-The KNT inscription may hint at the dynastic name, when it compares in verse 7 the girl Muṇḍā with the light (prabhā) of the moon (candra): Prabhāvatī is ‘the one who possesses the lustre’, scil. of Candra, her father.
+The KNT inscription may hint at the dynastic name, when it compares in verse 7 the girl Muṇḍā with the light (prabhā) of the moon (candra): Prabhāvatī is ‘the one who possesses the lustre’, sciḷof Candra, her father.
 For a discussion of this name (meaning ‘the bald one’) see above, n.
 40 on p.
 327. Is it coincidence that Muṇḍā’s younger brother is named the one who is ‘Bald-like-a-pot’ (Ghaṭotkaca)?